DFE-Digital/social-work-induction-programme-digital-service/README.md

 - `ddev composer create moodle/moodle`

-Use the custom DDEV command to perform the full installation, theme import, configuration update, and cache purge:
+Use the custom DDEV commands to perform the full installation, theme import, configuration update, and cache purge:

 - `ddev install-moodle`
+- `ddev install-theme`

 Finally, launch your Moodle site in your default web browser: